-If you're currently in such a predicament, you needn't worry anymore because we went ahead to look for 11 of the best ham radio transceivers you can buy in 2021.
-In addition, we have also included a buying guide to help you know exactly what to look for if you don't find a good ham radio on our list.
+In addition, we have also included a buying guide to help you know exactly what to look for if you don’t find the right ham radio on our list.

 In case you needed a simple and powerful ham radio transceiver without putting much thought into it, then perhaps you should consider our top pick: The Icom IC-718.